Testosterone Replacement Therapy for Combat Veterans and First Responders

 Chronic Stress & High-Adrenaline Demands

 Prolonged stress elevates cortisol, which suppresses testosterone.
-Years of hypervigilance, fight-or-flight responses, and high-stakes decision-making can significantly deplete hormonal balance.
+Years of hyper vigilance, fight-or-flight responses, and high-stakes decision-making can significantly deplete hormonal balance.

 -